afni/afni_doc/nonhuman/macaque/demo_task_fmri.rst

 * a set of stimulus timing files; these have already been adjusted for the TR removal that will be performed during processing

-* reference template and atlas: here, the stereotaxis NMT and the D99 template in that space
+* reference template and atlas: here, the stereotaxic NMT and the D99 template in that space

 Processing: nonlinear alignment with @animal_warper